 We actually found it tricky to find traditional Balinese dishes beyond Sate and Nasi Goreng (fried rice) and easily had our most authentic meal at Bumbu Bali right in Nusa Dua.
 Duck was amazing and black rice pudding was as exotic as it was sweet.
 We liked it so much we bought his cookbook to take home.
 So I wouldn’t think twice before signing up for a cooking class with these folks.
 I’m confident you would learn quite a bit about local ingredients and cooking and eat a fine meal.

 If you can’t get to Bumbu Bali there are plenty of other classes around the island.

 5. Visit a temple or two

 Bali’s Hindu Temples are beautiful, complex and part and parcel of every day life.
 You haven’t seen Bali until you’ve visited one or two.
 But they are all over the place and with kids in particular I would say the best ones are the ones that aren’t too far.
-Ask your hotel to find you a driver, preferably one who can tell you a little about what you’re saying (or will can bring along a friend who can) and take half a day to explore this aspect of the local culture.
+Ask your hotel to find you a driver, preferably one who can tell you a little about what you’re seeing (or who can bring along a guide who can) and take half a day to explore this aspect of the local culture.

 6. Splash at a water park

 We haven’t tried Waterbom Bali water park near Denpasar, but it’s incredibly popular, especially with Australians on their winter beach holidays.
 I would say that if you have kids old enough to swim you probably want to go, and you probably want to read up first for tips on what time to arrive, how to get the best lockers and which slides are worth the wait.

 7. Eat on the beach

 There are a few spots along Jimbaram beach where the tables and chairs are right in the sand.
 It’s acceptable to take your shoes off and wiggle your toes in it.
 Having the beach all around you is handy, too, for kids too young to sit still through dinner.